Receptive language refers to how one understands language. However, it is a bit more complicated than that!

 When discussing receptive language, there are 4 main areas to consider:

 The ability to follow directions is just how it sounds.
 Can a child understand and carry out a direction such as “open the box?”

-To be able to follow a direction, a child must know:
+To follow a direction, a child must know:

-There are different types of directions that require a special set of vocabulary understanding:
+There are different directions that require a special set of vocabulary understanding:

-Many children who have trouble learning language will have a lot of trouble learning these directions words and have to be directly taught them.
-The reason for this is a whole other page.
-Stay tuned!
+Many children who have trouble learning language will have trouble learning these directions words and have to be taught them.

 If a child is having trouble following directions, the tricky part is figuring out WHY!
 The why here is crucial since it will greatly affect a child’s individualized treatment plan.